 The goal of the Safety Smart Program is not only to teach students valuable safety skills, but also to have the students put these skills to use outside of the school environment.
 A valuable tool to help us evaluate the effectiveness of the program is the parent survey.
 We ask parents/guardians to please take a few minutes to complete an online Parent Survey so we can determine how, if at all, the instruction is being put to use.

-A broad range of summer enrichment programs are now open to school-age Cherry Hill residents.
-Summer enrichment classes at Cherry Hill High School East in drama, art, photography, graphic design, model rockets, knitting, chess and more are open to Cherry Hill residents entering grades 5-11.
-Summer music enrichment classes at Cherry Hill High School West in beginning band, beginning orchestra, intermediate band, intermediate orchestra and jazz ensemble are open to Cherry Hill residents entering grades 4-12.
-Course descriptions and registration forms are available by clicking here.
-Registration forms and payment are due Friday, June 16, 2017.
+Select summer enrichment classes are still open at Cherry Hill High School East in drama, art, photography, graphic design, model rockets, knitting, chess and more for Cherry Hill residents entering grades 5-11.
+Course descriptions and registration form are available by clicking here.
+Please submit registration form and payment ASAP.

 Each year, as part of the Schools of Character program, Character.org recognizes educators in the United States and elsewhere who have implemented unique, specific, and effective character education strategies.
 This year ARK was recognized with a 2017 National Promising Practices award for our participation in The Great Kindness Challenge.
 During the week of January 23, 2017 ARK students performed 4.352 kind acts and raised $486.87 to help build a school and kindness center in Quetta, Pakistan.